 Getting to Marination Ma Kai is half the fun.
 Located right next to the West Seattle water taxi terminal, the casual Hawaiian-Korean fusion eatery offers outstanding views of the Seattle skyline and a laid-back island vibe.
 Its loyal fans rave about the kimchi-fried-rice bowl, Kahlua pork tacos, award-winning fish and chips and special tangy "nunya" sauce.
 (The owners say the recipe is "nunya" business.)
 Sunny days on the deck call for one of the tropical cocktails or a bowl of sweet and fruity shave-ice.

 The people behind acclaimed Lebanese restaurant Mamnoon, had an instant hit when they opened Mbar in South Lake Union.
 The contemporary menu drawn from Chef Jason Stratton's experience working with some of the city's finest chefs, melds Middle Eastern, Northern Italian and Spanish influences in dishes like slow-roasted duck with cumin and rose-pickled rhubarb.
 Both the colorfully furnished patio deck and the chic dining room (which features works by regional and Lebanese artists and double-height windows) offer views that encompass city, water and mountains.

 Also on Lake Union, Little Water Cantina has a hip interior with antique gramophone horn light fixtures hanging above a live-edge Pacific Madrone wood bar, but the real wow-factor comes from floor-to-ceiling glass doors that open to a sprawling patio with picnic tables and impressive views.
-Order a selection of antojitos (small plates), such as empanadas, to share or a larger plato (entrée), like the wild boar torta ahogada, to keep all to yourself.
+Order a selection of antojitos (small plates), such as empanadas, to share or a larger plato (entree) to keep all to yourself.